ydb-platform/ydb-grafana-datasource-plugin/README.md

 ## Version compatibility

-Plugin requires `v9.x` of Grafana.
+Plugin requires `v9.1` and higher of Grafana.

 The YDB data source plugin allows you to query and visualize YDB data from within Grafana.